 - Greater Flexibility

-- Simplified distribution process or fixed payment option
+- Simplified distribution process with fixed and variable payment options

-- Can consolidate retirement accounts with ease for greater control
+- Consolidated retirement accounts may provide greater simplicity and control

-- By using a provider with whom you have already established a financial relationship, PCA will ensure a smooth transition from your 401(k) to an IRA.
+- By using a provider with whom you have already established a financial relationship, PCA will help facilitate a smooth transition from your 401(k) to an IRA.

 To Rollover or Not Rollover — It Depends